wajahat1064/InsuranceCompany_ClassImbalance/README.md

-# GEICO Class Imbalance Project
+# Insurance Company Class Imbalance Project

 # Business Problem:
-GEICO provides several ways for its policyholders to make payments.
-While GEICO's service counselors can take payments over the phone, it is more cost-efficient for customers to make payments through their self-service channels such as online or through the automated phone system.
+Insurance Company provides several ways for its policyholders to make payments.
+While the Insurance Company's service counselors can take payments over the phone, it is more cost-efficient for customers to make payments through their self-service channels such as online or through the automated phone system.
 Thus, they would like to use a predictive model to select people to receive a pre-emptive e-mail message designed to encourage them to pay online.

 # Task at hand: